Upward planar drawings with two slopes: Variable embedding

 \section{Variable embedding}

 In this section we consider the problem of whether a given upward planar digraph $G$ of a particular graph class admits an upward planar $2$-slope drawing under any upward planar embedding.
-Before we start with the class of single-source digraphs, we make two general observations.
+We start with two general observations, before we consider the class of single-source digraphs, where upward planarity can be tested in linear time, and then continue with the more complex classes of series-parallel digraphs and general digraphs.

 Let $G$ be an upward planar digraph with maximum in- and outdegree at most two.
-Suppose $G$ contains a leaf $\ell$.
+Suppose~$G$ contains a leaf $\ell$.
 Note that removing $\ell$ from $G$ does not change whether $G$ admits an upward planar 2-slope drawing.
 Moreover, we may reduce $G$ to a digraph without leaves, obtain a drawing of the reduced digraph (if possible), and then add the leaves to obtain a $2$-slope drawing of $G$.
-Removing or later restoring leaves takes only linear time.
+Removing and later restoring leaves takes only linear time.

-While leaves are no obstructions, transitive edges are.
+While leaves are no obstruction, transitive edges are.
+However, note that not all bad edges have to be transitive edges; see \cref{fig:singleSource}.

 \begin{observation} A transitive edge of an upward planar digraph $G$ is a bad edge in any upward planar embedding of $G$. \end{observation} \begin{proof} Let $e = (u, v)$ be a transitive edge of $G$.
 By definition, there is a directed path~$P$ from $u$ to $v$ different from $e$.
 Since $P$ may not cross $e$, it enters $v$ from the same side (left or right) as it leaves $u$ in any upward planar embedding of $G$ and hence $e$ is always a bad edge. \end{proof}